-Accessor Function Return Value mi_tab_amparam() Parameter values from the USING clause of the CREATE TABLE statement mi_tab_createdate() The date that the table was created mi_tab_id() The unique table identifier mi_tab_isolevel() The isolation level mi_tab_istable() MI_TRUE for a primary access method mi_tab_mode() The input/output mode (read-only, read and write, write-only, and log transactions) mi_tab_name() The table name mi_tab_niorows() The number of rows that mi_tab_setniorows() sets mi_tab_numfrags() The number of fragments in the table or 1 for a nonfragmented table mi_tab_owner() The table owner mi_tab_partnum() The unique partition number, or fragment identifier, of this table or fragment mi_tab_rowdesc() A pointer to a row descriptor that describes the columns in the row mi_tab_spaceloc() The extspace location of the table fragment mi_tab_spacename() The storage space name for the fragment from the CREATE TABLE statement IN clause mi_tab_spacetype() The type of space used for the table: X for an extspace or S for an sbspace
+Accessor function Return value mi_tab_amparam() Parameter values from the USING clause of the CREATE TABLE statement mi_tab_createdate() The date that the table was created mi_tab_id() The unique table identifier mi_tab_isolevel() The isolation level mi_tab_istable() MI_TRUE for a primary access method mi_tab_mode() The input and output mode (read-only, read and write, write-only, and log transactions) mi_tab_name() The table name mi_tab_niorows() The number of rows that mi_tab_setniorows() sets mi_tab_numfrags() The number of fragments in the table or 1 for a nonfragmented table mi_tab_owner() The table owner mi_tab_partnum() The unique partition number, or fragment identifier, of this table or fragment mi_tab_rowdesc() A pointer to a row descriptor that describes the columns in the row mi_tab_spaceloc() The extspace location of the table fragment mi_tab_spacename() The storage space name for the fragment from the CREATE TABLE statement IN clause mi_tab_spacetype() The type of space used for the table: X for an extspace or S for an sbspace Any other value means that an IN clause or the sysams system catalog table does not specifies the type of storage space.

-Any other value means that neither an IN clause nor the sysams system catalog table specifies the type of storage space. mi_tab_update_stat_mode() The level of statistics that an UPDATE STATISTICS statement generates: low, medium, or high mi_tab_userdata() A pointer to the user-data area of memory The following accessor functions set values in the table descriptor.
-Accessor Function Value Set mi_tab_setniorows() The number of rows that shared memory can store from a scan mi_tab_setnextrow() One row of the number that mi_tab_setniorows() allows mi_tab_setuserdata() A pointer in the user-data area of memory
+Accessor function Return value • The level of statistics that an UPDATE STATISTICS statement generates: low, medium, or high mi_tab_userdata() A pointer to the user-data area of memory

+The following accessor functions set values in the table descriptor.

+Accessor function Value set mi_tab_setniorows() The number of rows that shared memory costore from a scan mi_tab_setnextrow() One row of the number that mi_tab_setniorows() allows mi_tab_setuserdata() A pointer in the user-data area of memory